AlaaElhariry/Breast-Cancer-Wisconsin/README.md

 name of columns must be changed to understand column(Bare Nuclei )should be change to int also, column (Bare Nuclei)has wrong value is ? should change
+# model
+we used K nearst neighbour algorithm